BoundaryML/baml/engine/baml-schema-wasm/nodejs/README.md

     - It is triggered from the https://github.com/prisma/engines-wrapper publish action.
 - The [Rust source code](https://github.com/prisma/prisma-engines/tree/main/prisma-schema-wasm/src) for the wasm module
 - The [nix build definition](https://github.com/prisma/prisma-engines/blob/main/prisma-schema-wasm/default.nix)
     - It gives us a fully reproducible, thoroughly described build process and environment.
-The alternative would be a bash script with installs through `rustup`, `cargo install` and `apt`, with underspecified system dependencies and best-effort version pinning.
+The alternative would be a bash script with installs through `rustup`, `cargo install` and `apt`, with under specified system dependencies and best-effort version pinning.
     - You can read more about nix on [nix.dev](https://nix.dev/) and the [official website](https://nixos.org/).

 ## Local Dev with Language-Tools